OpenSourceEcology/Civilization-Starter-Kit/README.md

 # Welcome to the Global Village Civilization Starter Kit Documentation

 The Global Village Construction Set (GVCS) is a modular, DIY, low-cost set of blueprints that enables fabrication of the 50 different Industrial Machines that it takes to build a small, sustainable civilization with modern comforts.
-The name, GVCS, has been coined for the first time in 2008 - at a lecture at the University of Missouri, Columbia - see UM Presentation.

 Learn more:

 The Ted Talk https://www.youtube.com/watch?v=53T5eYxGf3I

 The Site https://www.opensourceecology.org/gvcs/